 August always gets us thinking about back to school and new ways to keep education fun and interesting.
-Seeing as our kids are animal lovers, we searched “pets and education”, just to see if there was a correlation, and we’re so glad we did.
-Not only are there a multitude of benefits when it comes to pets and learning but there’s even a grant program called Pets in the Classroom that covers the costs of classroom pets (how rad is that?!).
+Seeing as our kids are animal lovers, we searched “pets and education”, just to see if there was a correlation.
+Not only are there a multitude of benefits when it comes to pets and learning but there’s even a grant program!
+Pets in the Classroom covers the costs of classroom pets (how rad is that?!).
 The reason is simple: Most children respond well to animals because there’s no fear of judgment or rejection.
-Not only are they a wonderful and interactive accessory to lesson plans, classroom pets teach children responsibility, increase their emotional intelligence (a.k.a. empathy) and ultimately their self-esteem.
+Why? they are and interactive accessory to lesson plans!
+Classroom pets teach children responsibility.
+They increase emotional intelligence (a.k.a. empathy) and ultimately self-esteem.

 Additionally, classroom pets boost immunity, prompt interest in otherwise mundane lesson plans, and can even ease classroom tensions.
 Of course, it doesn’t necessarily need to be a classroom pet – pet ownership at home will also help teach, comfort, and progress a child in their formative school years.

 If your child is in grade K – 9 and you think their classroom could benefit from a small animal, talk to their teacher about applying for a Pets in the Classroom grant.
 The studies don’t lie!
 It could change your child’s whole perspective on going to school.